 LOAD, a UNIST-based student startup, has recently been awarded grand prize and KRW 15 million in prize money at the “2018 Startup Competition, Using National Defense Technology”.
 The team is reaching for growth with the funding received from DAPA.

 The name “LOAD” is an abbreviation for “Lab On A Drone”, referring to “Lord Of All Diagnosis” with a determination to become a pioneer in environmental sampling and analysis.
 The team consists of four UNIST graduate students, including YuBin Kim (School of Energy and Chemical Engineering), Tae Heon Kim (School of Life Sciences), YouJin Ha (School of Life Sciences), and Sihyeong Park (School of Life Sciences).

 LOAD is currently working on the development of Unmanned Aerial Vehicle (UAV) systems or drones for environmental research.
 At the competition, the team showcased their prototype UAV system, combined with UNIST’s low-cost compositional analysis platform “lab-on-a-disk” and the drone cluster technology, which is one of the national defense technologies.

 Current analytical methods for water-quality studies require samples to be collected on-site, then deliver to the lab for further processing.
-However, besides being time-consuming, such methods can lead to numerous problems, including high costs and difficulty in transporting samples.
+Besides being time-consuming, such methods can also lead to numerous problems, including high costs and difficulty in transporting samples.